MessiasMartins/JavaliBoutique/README.md

 `data/authors/default.md` - default author information (required).
 Additional authors can be added as files in `data/authors`.

-`data/projectsData.js` - data used to generate styled card in projects page.
+`data/productsData.js` - data used to generate styled card in products page.

 `data/headerNavLinks.js` - navigation links.